Considerations for Designing and Running an Application in the Cloud

 Session data that must be available after an application crashes or stops, or that needs to be shared by all instances of an application, should be stored in a Cloud Foundry service.
 There are several open source projects that share sessions in a data service.

-Applications running on Cloud Foundry receive requests using only the URLs configured for the application, and only on ports 80 (the standard HTTP port) and 443 (the standard HTTPS port).
+Applications running on Cloud Foundry receive requests through the URLs configured for the application.
+HTTP requests arrive on ports 80 and 443.
+Additionally, Cloud Foundry requires a channel for TCP/WebSocket traffic.

 By default, when you push an application, all files in the application’s project